ConduitIO/conduit/docs/design-documents/20241024-conduit-cli.md

 ### `conduit doctor`

-- This will check whether there’s a more up to date version of conduit and if some connectors / processors could also be updated.
+- This will check whether there’s a more up to date version of Conduit and if some connectors / processors could also be updated.
-- It requires having conduit previously running.
+- It requires having Conduit previously running.

 #### Flags